erikandersson96/portfolio-project-four/README.md

 What To Eat is a recipe website where both first time visitors and users can see all of our delicous recipes.
 If a visitor wish to share their own delicous recipes, they can do so by register for a free user account.
 Old users can login/logout, see all of the recipes, edit or delete the recipes that they have created.
+All logged in users can add favorite recipes to a saved list.

 ### HINT:
 **Remember that all links in this Readme does not open in a new tab.
 They open in the same window (I have marked them with "(link)").**